This article may be about playing the business dating game, but it is accompanied by a warning:

 And what happens next?
 You’ll either get wound up, stop playing the business dating game or you’ll fall into the same trap and start firing ‘talk salvoes’ yourself.
 It’s like two magnets with the same polarity squaring up to one another.

-How should playing the dating game work?
+How should playing the business dating game work?

 Ideally, networking events would attract buyers and sellers in equal measure but it’s a rare thing.
 However, this powerful equilibrium is demonstrated perfectly in the world of hitchhiking because the hiker and driver are equal in number, have something different to offer yet actively seek something from the other person.
 Typically the hitchhiker is seeking transport and offers companionship; meanwhile the driver is seeking companionship and offers transport.